yang-nina/Crocosphaera-Fe-P-Colimitation/README.md

 # Crocosphaera Fe/P (Co)-limitation

-This respository includes the data and code to recreate analyses and figures from "	Diel molecular mechanisms underlying iron and phosphorus co-limitation responses in the nitrogen-fixing cyanobacterium Crocosphaera".
+This respository includes the data and code to recreate analyses and figures from "Diel molecular mechanisms underlying iron and phosphorus co-limitation responses in the nitrogen-fixing cyanobacterium Crocosphaera".

 ## Abstract